Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Two-Phase Learning

-where $\CR$ is the total variation seminorm ${\rm TV}(u)=\|\nabla u\|_1$, and $\gamma>0$ is the regularisation parameter.
-TV is widely used in image reconstruction, due to its edge-preserving property \cite{RudinOsherFatemi:1992}, and has also been applied to learned reconstructions \cite{baguer2020computed,Cascarano:2020}.
-In summary, the loss $\tilde{\CL}^\unsup$ at the second phase reads:
+where as a regulariser we take the total variation seminorm ${\rm TV}(u)=\|\nabla u\|_1$, and $\gamma>0$ is the regularisation parameter.
+This incorporates prior knowledge over expected images by penalising unlikely or undesirable solutions.
+TV is widely used in image reconstruction, due to its edge-preserving properties \cite{BrediesHoller:2020}, and has also been applied to learned reconstruction \cite{baguer2020computed,Cascarano:2020}.
+Intuitively, without the TV term, optimising the loss is akin to minimising the fidelity, and thus the training process is prone to overfitting, especially when the neural network is over-parameterised, necessitating the use of early stopping (which also has a regularising effect).
+The numerical experiments indicate that incorporating this term can help stabilise the training process and lead to improved reconstructions, which agrees with earlier observations \cite{baguer2020computed,Cascarano:2020}.
+In summary, the loss at the second phase reads